 RAP is a volunteer literacy and mentoring program that runs in terms two and three at local primary schools.
 For one hour a week, you get to read with children who need help with their literacy skills.

 As Ambassadors, our students also inspire school children to gain the benefits an education provides.

-The program provides a fantastic experience for students interested in a teaching or other career working with young people.
+The program provides a fantastic experience for students interested in a teaching or relevant career working with young people.
 Online applications open at the start of each semester.
-These are usually advertised through The Academy e-news and our Facebook page.
+These are usually advertised through The Academy e-news and Facebook page.

 Citizen Scholar Awards

 A Citizen Scholar is an individual who aspires to both scholarship and being an active engaged citizen.

 The Academy Citizen Scholar Award (ACSA) is designed to be a framework for the development of Citizen Scholars – students who not only value gaining knowledge and are lifelong learners, but are critical thinkers, problem solvers and active, engaged citizens.